mysterylektro/AutoVideoEditor/README.md

 This tool relies on ffmpeg (https://www.ffmpeg.org/).

-This website provides step-by-step instructions: https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/
+This website provides step-by-step instructions on how to install ffmpeg: https://www.geeksforgeeks.org/how-to-install-ffmpeg-on-windows/

 # Installation